designedmind/2017/introduction.md

 The key point is that _vision_ and _visual phenomenology_ are not the same thing.
-When the only _purpose_ of vision is to guide hand movements, induce duckings, and elicit sexual arousal, these are indeed the end products of vision.
-But when the requirements placed on our visual capabilities are extended to include elaborate verbal reports .
+When the only _purpose_ of vision is to guide hand movements, cause duckings, or elicit sexual arousal, these are indeed the end products of vision.
+But when the requirements placed on our visual capabilities are extended to include the production of verbal reports,.
 It is because our vision these particular evolved functions that

-Does this mean that if we were somehow able to peek into the brain of someone while they were seeing, that we should expect to find image-like patterns of neural activation?
+Does this mean that if we were somehow able to peek into the brain of a seeing person, we would patterns of neural activation that resemble images?
 No. Rather, it is to say that our self-narratives often have content that is _functionally image-like_, and that the associated behaviours are similarly imagistic.
 It is in this important, functional, sense that there an inner presentation.
 Indeed the functional role of the narrative in this situation is _precisely_ to serve as an inner image of sorts: the narrative has as its content the phenomenonal image.
 Of course the implementation technique may be quite clever, building the representation on demand and only instantiating as much internal structure as is required to meet the demands of the task at hand.
 But these are mere implementation detail, and our "selves" live on the outside of the abstraction.

 Such a functional inner presentation is what I mean by the Virtual Cartesian Theatre.
 Putting some flesh on the bones of this idea is the